ProfLehman/cs362_spring_2026/problem_sets/P2_Search_Min_Max/p2_search_min_max.md

 C is the number of 1 in a row X's with open blanks

 D is the number of 3 in a row O's
-E is the number of 2 in a row O's with open blank
+E is the number of 2 in a row O's with an open blank
 F is the number of 1 in a row O's with open blanks

 ---
 ## Part 3.
 Analysis (10 points)

+Answer each of the following questions (approximately 1-sentence to a paragraph each)

 1. What move does the full minimax tree (Part 1) recommend?
 2. What move does the depth-limited tree (Part 2) recommend?
 3. Are the two recommended moves the same?
 If they differ, explain why the evaluation function may favor a different move.
 4. Does the depth-limited tree appear to favor short-term advantage or long-term outcomes?
 Give one example from your tree.
-5. Do the moves recommended for Part 1 and 2 match with what you think is the best move?
+5. Do the moves recommended for Parts 1 and 2 match what you think is the best move?
 6. Will a different move for Part 1 lead to a quicker win?